Red Bull Takes the Blame for the Crash That Wrecked Max Verstappen’s Qualifying: ‘We Apologise to Him’

 Max Verstappen has crashed plenty of cars in his career, and almost every time he has been able to tell you exactly why.
 A misjudged kerb, a snap of oversteer he chased too hard, a tyre that gave up.
 The driver who prides himself on feeling everything through the steering wheel usually has an explanation ready before the car has stopped moving.
 Not this time.

-His qualifying at the Austrian Grand Prix ended against the barriers at Turn 9, the Red Bull spitting him across the gravel in front of his own home crowd.
+His qualifying at the Austrian Grand Prix ended against the barriers at Turn 9, the Red Bull spitting him across the gravel in front of a grandstand full of his own travelling supporters.
 He climbed out unhurt and visibly puzzled.
 “I can’t explain it,” he said.
 The answer, it turned out, was not in his hands at all.
 It was in the back of his car, and his team would spend the hours afterwards owning up to it.

 Watch every race of the 2026 season live on Apple TV